denten-books/plain-text/main.md

 economic / cultural contexts.
 Amazon Kindle is a platform.
 Who are you communicating with?
 Yoursef.
 What is the message.
 Ultimtely, it is a message of self-identity.

+### 2.3 Copy Machine

+It is a commonplace sentiment now that the printing press brought with it the Protestant Reformation [@dittmar_information_2011, @febvre_coming_2010,
+@mcluhan_gutenberg_1962, @eisenberg_word_1992].
+Movable type is responsible for at least a part of that story.
+The mechanization of print is what turned writing from an autographic into a supremely allographic art.
+The Gutenberg press helped place a copy of the bible into the hands of every ordinary believer.
+That meant also minimizing the role of the priest as a privileged interpreter.
+Without books in hand Martin Luther could not have written "all who are in the church are priests [@hillerbrand_protestant_2009]."
+Movable type lifted text from rarefied media of parchment into that of the reified and disposable leaflet.
+But until well into the middle of the 20th century, the printing press remained in the realm of big technology: expensive, centralized, unwieldy, and relatively easy to suppress.
+The liberatory potential of media independence comes into its full fruition after the age of the typewriter.
+After a historically brief flowering in the wild, our daily textual practice is once again in danger of returning to controlled, media-bound, and tightly-regulated conditions of existence.

+Several important developments in the twentieth century aided in the liberation of text from its material contexts.
+The first is the copy machine.
+It is an entirely unglamorous job to ponder the phenomenology of reading from the point of view of a photocopier.
+Yet the impact of the humble Ditto and Xerox machines has only recently began to get the scholarly attention it deserves.
+In the United States, the copy machine placed a smaller version of Gutenberg press into every office.
+And it allowed for the flourishing of a vibrant samizdat (self-publishing) scene, usually connected to underground culture movements without access to conventional publishing: punks, skinheads, computer- and game- geeks, feminists, fans of science fiction and queer-core music [@klanten_behind_2011, @piepmeier_girl_2009, @duncombe_notes_2008].

+The word "xerox" firmly entered the English lexicon by the mid-1960s[^ln11-xerox] along with stencil duplicators, mimeograph machines, microfiche, spirit duplicators,[^ln11-spirit] hectographs, and dot-matrix printing.
+A whole industry of photocopying still exists to seamlessly peel the content away from one material medium and plaster it into another.

+From the "point of view" of a photocopier, the text exists only as pure form.
+The electro-photographic process at the basis of modern photocopying (invented in the 1930s, but with patents dating back to the middle of the 19th century) describes documents in terms of "electric charge patterns," "photoemissive layers," and "sheet surfaces [@carlson_electron_1940,
+@carlson_electrophotography_1942, @carlson_graphic_1953]."
+The photocopier is a
+device for total graphesis and extreme surface reading.[^ln11-ooo].
+There is no word or content for the photocopier: only paper and image.
+The photocopier's "job", if you will, is to lift a picture from one page and to impress it into another.
+It does so by temporarily imaging text (as picture) onto a photo-sensitive drum.
+Ink powder sticks to the electrically charged surfaces of the drum in correspondence to the shapes on the page.
+The shapes are then rolled onto a new page, re-inscribing the image into the new medium.
+The text is never immaterial.
+But for a moment it finds shape as an invisible electric charge.
+The transformation should not be reduced to some sort of mystical, metaphysical moment.
+On the contrary, in instrumental terms we observe the relatively mundane process of media independence.

+Let's linger on that moment of remediation.
+The process of textual transcription by hand involves a similar transformation.
+When a scribe copies a page from the bible, for example, he also "lifts" content from paper.
+Not unlike a photocopier, the human stores text in the electro-chemical pathways of the brain, before reproducing it once again into another medium.
+And like a photocopier, the human can perform the copy function mechanically, without comprehension and on a purely formal, visual level.
+In fact, the historical record is full of errors that suggest that pre-modern scribes wrote at widely varying levels of literacy [@goudsmit_illiterate_1974,
+@bucking_training_2007].[^ln11-literacy] In the Muslim tradition, the prophet Muhammad himself is sometimes called "the unlettered prophet," to emphasize fidelity and lack of mediation in the transcription of the message [@calder_ummi_1990, @gunther_muhammad_2002, 1-26].
+In other words, the Qur'an claim to authenticity relies on the prophet's ability to copy the message "verbatim."
+On the conservative Muslim view, anything but a faithful transcription of the original text amounts to an interpretation, not self-identical to the letter of the text (a translation, for example) [@tibawi_is_1962, @fatani_translation_2005, @wilson_first_2009].[^ln11-quran]

+Where the photocopier placed a printing press into every office, the printer placed one on every desk.
+Falling cost of print.

+Finally, the text exists on the screen and magnetic media only, where the cost of reproduction approaches zero.

 ### 3.6 Copy Text (textual criticism)